About the Project

 *** SITUATION ***

-Griffith University is situated in sunny subtropical Brisbane in the state of Queensland, on the east coast of Australia.
-For more information about the research team, please visit: https://www.frogresearch.com/ http://www.mccallum-disease-ecology.com http://www.lauragrogan-research.com
+Our research team is situated on the sunny subtropical east coast of Australia.
+For more information about the research team, please visit:

 Keywords: disease, wildlife, conservation, ecology, epidemiology, chytridiomycosis, frogs, anurans, anuran, amphibian, amphibians, mark-recapture, multi-state, modelling, disease ecology, wildlife disease, declines, extinction, population declines, chytrid fungus, Australia, Southern Hemisphere, Queensland, Brisbane, Nathan, Northern Rivers, New South Wales, QLD, NSW, Lismore, Southern Cross University, Griffith University, EFRI, Environmental Futures, laboratory, experiment, recovery, resistance, tolerance, epidemic, pandemic, endemic, wild, wild animal, herpetology, frog, rainforest, stream, mesocosm, field, field work, lab, captive, animal, animals